 "I am a sick man...
 I am a wicked man...
 Not just wicked, no, I never even managed to become anything: neither wicked nor good, neither a scoundrel nor an honest man, neither a hero nor an insect." - Dostoyevsky, Notes from Underground

 I am a writer and budding academic based in the St. Louis area.
-Currently I am pursuing a PhD in Comparative Literature at Washington University in St. Louis, specializing in 20th Century British and American Literature.
-My particular focus is on the intersection of philosophy, religion, and literature, and I hope to focus my dissertation (when I get there) on the resonance of Kierkegaardian philosophy with 20th Century Catholic fiction.
-I have a strong secondary interest in film and media studies, especially comedy films.
+Currently I am pursuing a PhD in Comparative Literature at Washington University in St. Louis, specializing in 20th Century British Literature.
+My particular focus is on the intersection of philosophy, religion, and literature.
+My dissertation in progress attempts to understand the significance of the writings of Søren Kierkegaard in the British literature of the late interwar and post-war period (1930-1990).

 I earned a BA summa cum laude from The University of Tulsa in 2008, majoring in Philosophy.
 My senior thesis explored changing notions of genius, with a focus on Kierkegaard, Nietzsche, and Mystery Science Theater 3000 (if that tells you anything).
 After college I taught history and humanities for five years at a charter liberal arts high school in Tulsa, where I tortured students with my bad puns.